 Gail Perreault, a partner in Bridgespan’s Boston office, heads the organization’s research and publishing team.
 She joined Bridgespan in 2003 and helped develop the firm's internal and external knowledge infrastructure.

-Gail has served as the director of learning and performance management at the Jacobson Family Foundation.
+Gail has served as the director of learning and performance management at the Jacobson Family Foundation (now the One8 Foundation).
 She was formerly a consultant at Bain & Company, where she was an early member of the firm's private equity group.
 Gail received a BA in Mathematics and Physics from Bowdoin College and earned an MBA from the Tuck School of Business at Dartmouth College.